Explore core options to fine-tune the performance and behavior of Kafkorama Gateway.

 Required parameter | Optional |

-LogRotateTime = 1 D
+LogRotateTime = 1 D # Rotate logs daily

-LogRotateTime = 4 h
+LogRotateTime = 4 h # Rotate logs every 4 hours

-Description | Limit the number of historical log files created by log rotation |
+Description | Maximum number of historical log files to keep |

 Default value | 100 |